 Further up the glen, the Second Falls roars in comparison.
 Although smaller than the first, it generally carries more water.
 Take a step back and look high to see the top half of the falls, a powerful chute that seems to hug the gorge wall as it curves around the bend.
 The chute breaks up a bit as it cascades down the bottom half of the falls, yet the right side maintains a powerful jet of water.
 The gorge opens up below the falls, and houses a shallow wading pool below the falls that stretches across a grotto on the other side.

 Climbing up the cliff to the left side of the falls leads to the Indian Falls, smaller waterfalls and what is known as “Third Falls.”
 This is easier said than done.
 Erosion in recent years created an overhang and has crafted a dangerous climb.
 Rope and a great deal of skill and safety are needed to get up and back down without injury, so most hikers turn around here.
 The Ontario County Parks department recently reached out to notify people this section of the gorge is private property and off limits.

 The more adventurous can work their way up the southwest side of the gorge, from the beginning of the trail, or by climbing the First Falls.
 From there they can connect to a trail that crosses Springstead Creek, and head up the wooded hillside (look for old growth trees here) to get a birds-eye view of the upper part of the gorge.
-When we hiked this in 2006, we did not go far enough to see if we could access Indian Falls this way.
+When we hiked this in 2006, I did not go far enough to see if we could access Indian Falls this way.
 It may be possible.

 Distance: Roughly 1.5 miles of rough, muddy trails and unavoidable creek-walking (round-trip).
-Another half-mile to get to the third major waterfall.

 Be prepared to get wet.
 Although there are some trails that hug the cliff walls, you are often required to hop stones and criss-cross the creek to utilize them.